 - Take a waste cloth and wipe off the chain and sprockets thoroughly, if any remaining cleaner, dirt or moisture.

-- Make sure chain and sprockets are completely dry and clean before applying lubricant.
+- Make sure the chain and sprockets are completely dry and clean before applying lubricant.
 Leftover cleaner can reduce the lubricant’s effectiveness.

 Step 4: Time to Lubricate Your Bike Chain